murffps/ideas-dev/README.md

 CAUTIONS/GOTCHAs or related work worth mentioning:

+ DevSecOPs journal

+JIRA ticket MIAN GOAL - is to provide a central hub of info for what work is to be done and what is DONE and what is success.
+The busines susually has some ivory tower nah man you are dev do what I say we don’t need to expalin our reasoins.

+CODE - serves users -- bsuiness GAIN such and such

+Who is the END consumer ?
+ why value

+Why is it my job to flush out a ticket fully
+My job is to write code or be the interpreter of tickets maybe that is my job Cross funtoinal teams effectiveness
+Each person wants createive wiggle room and not feel like a robot

+?
+And not feel micro managed
+see bottom comments

 Ticket language TIPs:
 Work with FA for how to make it universal for business and developer.
 Shoot for a balance precision, concise, simplicity and technical jargon.